mehmetgoren/feniks/README.md

 # Feniks
 A computer based NVR (Network Video Recorder) with AI capabilities

-* The installation process can be done effortlessly since all nine services are Dockerized and can be run by Docker-Compose in one single command. <br /> <br /> <br />
+* The installation process can be done effortlessly since all nine services are Dockerized and can be run by Docker-Compose in one single command.

 * It consists of 11 different services.
 Those are:
     * The FFmpeg Service For Live 7/24 Streaming, Snapshot and Recording (Python).